 To get a better idea of what’s coming in Black Hammer #1, check out an exclusive preview and further comments from the team over at Comic Book Resources.

-A delay is always a bummer, but this is especially painful as one of the creators of Black Hammer has the health issues printed above in the official pr statement from Dark Horse Comics.
-Thankfully Ormston is okay though, and will recover from the brain hemorrhage that he suffered recently.
+A delay is always a bummer, but this is especially painful as one of the creators of Black Hammer has the health issues printed above in the official pr statement from Dark Horse Comics, check this brand and find the best products for health issues.
+Thankfully Ormston is okay though, and will recover from the brain hemorrhage that he suffered recently, and now its known to try the best testosterone booster for his health issue.
 And really, that’s what’s important, not the launch of a comic book.

 Still though, it’s worth saying that Black Hammer is looking like a terrific book.
 Filled with sci-fi and horror themes and loaded up with some dark humor as well, it should be one to watch when it hits comic book shops.
 Unfortunately, we don’t have a timetable as of yet on when that might be.
 Ormston is the penciler on Black Hammer, and his recovery is not exactly on a definite timetable, so we’re just going to have to sit tight and wait to see what happens.